-Schedule: Day or Evening two days per week.
+Schedule: Day or Evening two days per week in person or live online.

 HVACR 03/05/06 (HVACR Combined AC & Refrigeration)

 Students will learn the basics of air conditioning and refrigeration as applied in residential, commercial and industrial applications.
 This course prepares students for the EPA certificate for transition and recovery of refrigerants.
 The certification test is part of the course and will be conducted in-house.